ntrang086/analyze_financial_data/README.md

 Data files can be downloaded from [this link](http://quantsoftware.gatech.edu/images/a/af/ML4T_2017Fall.zip) or from [Yahoo Finance](https://finance.yahoo.com/)

-Place the data into a directory named 'data' and it should be OUTSIDE of this repository.
+Place the data into a directory named 'data' and it should be one level above this repository.

 ## Run